TosbackCgusBridge-Bot/CGUs-versions/Youtube/Community Guidelines.md

 Accounts that are established to impersonate another channel or individual may be removed under our impersonation policy.
 Learn more

-Child endangerment
+Child Safety

-Learn what to do if you encounter inappropriate content.
-Also, be advised that we work closely with law enforcement and we report child exploitation Learn more
+Learn about how we protect minors in the YouTube ecosystem.
+Also, be advised that we work closely with law enforcement and we report child endangerment.
+Learn more

 Additional policies